Governance that travels

 Every governance decision is SHA-256 hash-linked to the one before it.
 Tamper with one record and every subsequent hash breaks, visibly and irreversibly.
 Any third party can verify the chain with a public key.

-Think of it like hash linking for governance decisions — fast, no consensus needed, independently verifiable.
+Hash-linked records, fast, no consensus needed, independently verifiable.

 The Vorion Stack